Score-based diffusion models for accurate crystal-structure inpainting and reconstruction of hydrogen positions: Results

 In addition to the previous improvements, we now discuss how the method yields promising results beyond the training regime.
 First, as outlined in the Methods section describing the data, we note that we carefully removed any overlapping structures from the training and validation set, with respect to the \texttt{DFT} dataset, when training our \texttt{pos-only} and \texttt{pos-only-TD} models, to ensure a valid comparison.
 One of the current (potential) limitations of the \texttt{MatterGen} model~\cite{lee_generative_2025} (and of our extension) is that it is trained only on structures with up to 20 atoms per unit cell.
 This is a practical limitation to reduce the computational cost of the training.
 While it can be lifted, it is important to verify how well the model performs beyond this limit.
 In Fig.~\ref{fig:DL:n-atoms-success}b we therefore show the LES matching rate resolved by the number of atoms per unit cell, up to a value of 40.
 Here, we consider the previous $k=30$ samples for each structure containing up to 20 atoms from the previous analysis, and generate $k=10$ samples for the structures containing 21 to 40 atoms (as this was determined as the optimal trade-off and in order to reduce computational cost).
 Moreover, as this is used to estimate the final performance, the energies of the most stable sample (selected based on \texttt{NequIP}) were calculated by relaxing the predictions with DFT.
-Thus, all the LES matches are actually confirmed by DFT (we note that 98 out of 4588 structures for which the DFT relaxation failed were removed).\\ We observe that the performance of the model remains very large even when applying it to structures much larger than those seen during training.
-Only for much larger systems ($>32$ atoms per unit cell), a reduction in performance starts to be observed, especially when starting from experimental structures.
-Nonetheless, the LES matching rate remains well above 90\%.
-It is noteworthy that also the fraction of lower-energy predictions increases compared to actual structural matches, suggesting that also experimental techniques and reconstructions based on chemical intuition struggle with identifying the correct hydrogen positions in large unit cells.
-In Fig.~\ref{fig:DL:n-atoms-success}c we also indicate the average performance (averaged over systems with 1--20 and 21--40 atoms) for the DFT-based approach that is discussed in detail in the Methods section and the SI.
-For those results, we also distinguish between pure structural matches and LES matches.
-Compared to the DFT-based approach, the diffusion model and MLIP based approach achieves a higher structural matching rate across almost all bins on the \texttt{DFT+MLIP} dataset.
-Moreover, the \texttt{pos-only-TD} predictions also shows a higher ratio of lower energy matches in addition to the purely structural matches. \\ In summary, this analysis highlights that the method that we present here works well even beyond the training regime (with some expected degradation in the performance).
-This is especially promising as our model can act as a foundation to be efficiently fine-tuned with larger structures to further increase its performance, without the necessity of full retraining.
-However, this goes beyond the scope of the present work and is left for future work.
+Thus, all the LES matches are actually confirmed by DFT (we note that 98 out of 4588 structures for which the DFT relaxation failed were removed).